Mind Your Language: International remakes

-Criticism of racial stereotypes
+Criticism

 David Aaronovitch notes that even Michael Grade, the commissioner of the series, regrets that Mind Your Language was ever broadcast:

 In 1979, BBC2's Open Door carried a scathing critique of TV tolerance of racial stereotypes and its contribution to negative perceptions of immigrants.
 It was titled It Ain't Half Racist, Mum and it's a shocker.
 Google it.
 The excerpts from IAHHM are bad enough, but those from the ITV sitcom Mind Your Language, in which an Asian character loafs happily on the dole while two families of his relatives inhabit his one room, are simply appalling.
 The Open Doors documentary showed the executive responsible defending the programme as conducive to racial harmony.
 Six years later its commissioner, Michael Grade, admitted it should never have been aired.
 At its peak 18 million viewers watched it.